 In the Wi-Fi / Basic Settings section, you can change basic parameters for the wireless interface of the router and configure the basic and additional wireless networks.
 To configure the 2.4GHz band or 5GHz band, go to the relevant tab.
-To configure the wireless network in which the wireless client automatically chooses the preferred band when it is connecting or when the network conditions change, use the Band Steering technology.

-Figure 99.
+Figure 121.
 Basic settings of the wireless LAN in the 2.4GHz band.